sg0703/21_Redux-Store/README.md

 ## Usage

-This is an electronic store app.
+This is an e-commerce store app.
 You can navigate just like any other store, add items to a cart, and check out.
-There is also a sign up feature so that you can create an account.
+There is also a sign up feature so that you can create an account and log in.

 ![Screenshot 1](readme/screen1.png)
 ![Screenshot 2](readme/screen2.png)